 Guided Breathing Meditation is one of the simplest forms of meditation yet it is effective and efficient form.
 Meditation on the breath on a daily basis provides a solid foundation for all other forms of meditation.

 - Helps you concentrate on whatever you choose

+The practice of meditating on the breath is thousands of years old.
+Ancient Hindus and Buddhist meditated in this way to tame uncontrolled thinking, reduce negative thoughts and actions, and gain an understanding of spiritual truths.
 Basically, you meditate on your breath in order to give you mind something to ‘hang on to’ when it starts to jump from one thought to another.

+Training you mind in this way helps you focus on one thing at a time, and develops your powers of concentration.
 It has a calming influence on your body and mind and is beneficial for reducing anxiety, lowering heart rate and blood pressure.

 Whether your interest is in spiritual development or mental and physical health, breath meditation is one the best all-round meditation practices to start with.